Mackytall/MackyTall/README.md

 - ⚙️ Developing APIs with Express.js in a Node.js environment.
 -🗄️ Working with databases: I can use MySQL or Oracle for relational data.
 I can also use MongoDB for NoSQL solutions.
 - 💻 I have experience with other languages such as PHP, C, and Java...
 I have a particular love OOP with Java.

+###  😄 Feel free to reach out if you want to discuss tech, or just have a chat.

 <!--
 - 🔭 I’m currently working on ...